pactflow/docs.pactflow.io/docs/troubleshooting.md

 ## Getting a 401 Unauthorized when publishing or retrieving pacts

-To publish or retrive pacts you need to use one of the tokens from your Pactflow settings page.
+To publish or retrieve pacts you need to use one of the tokens from your Pactflow settings page.
 For publishing, you will need to use the Read/Write token.